 Catching 1930's ANNA CHRISTIE last night on a big screen for the first time, I began at last to understand the appeal of Garbo, sober.
 I used to love her when I was drinking because her mix of asexual bravado and tortured feminine emotion was the perfect amplification for my maudlin swamp moods... but seeing the film, whilst sober?
 To a sober 21st century mind unprepared, Garbo can be a whiny drag... at least for me, until last night when the link between Garbo and James Dean became clear... a link forged in the hell of pure art and insanity.

 They talk in pre-code books and in the movie DINNER AT EIGHT of the "Garbo widow" - women whose husbands prayed nightly to the giant divinity at the local theater place of worship and gave up the earthly pleasures of their workaday wives.
 Not that Garbo was nurturing or maternal, but that's part of the point.
-We love to re-enact that golden rejection - Garbo's face is the face of a mom kicking you out the door to your first day of school.
+We love to re-enact that golden rejection - Garbo's face is the face of our mom kicking us out the door to our first day of school.
 It's a point David Lynch understands as evinced in his child's eye view shots of the depressed post-Club Silencio Betty/Diane in MULHOLLAND DRIVE.
 We don't really like big round nurturing mom faces; we "had" them already.
 We like them aloof and mysterious and a little preoccupied, it gets our whole Lacanian phallic objet petit-a mechanism in motion.

 It's a brilliant stroke of fate that ANNA CHRISTIE should be Garbo's first sound film, as it's all about the feminine ideal coming home to roost in the gutter; the return of the elevated as the return of the repressed in a surprise Louisiana flip.
 The silent giant woman we've adoring now speaks, and what she says is a confession: she's not adorable at all, she's "impure."
 As if the Alice in Wonderland statue started talking with a thick Bronx accent.
-Unlike Dean, Garbo wasn't granted a quick death but languished in retreat after being unable to move gracefully into the post-code world.
+Unlike Dean, Garbo wasn't granted a quick death but languished in retreat after being unable to move gracefully into the post-code era.
 And more power to her.
 ANNA CHRISTIE is, in addition to being many things, an indictment of the yet to be fully enforced code itself; how worse it would get they could not know!

 Now it comes to me in a flash.
-Old Captain Kris is the perfect stand-in for Joseph Breen and the Catholic Legion of Decency: in using every ounce of their power to prevent their Annas of America from learning about the lure of that old Devil Sea, they merely left a generation at the mercy of sleazy farmboys.
+Old Captain Kris is the perfect stand-in for Joseph Breen and the Catholic Legion of Decency: in using every ounce of their power to prevent their Annas of America from learning about the lure of that old Devil Sea, they merely left a generation at the mercy of sleazy date-rapist farmboys.
 But worse, the code also made sure Anna no longer got to rub the Kris and Breen crowd's faces in their hypocrisy in the third act.
 Instead, we'd see frilly MGM yarns where sailor Kriss/Breen gags her, hobbles her, chains her to the stove and makes her smile about it.
 We'd have to ride out the rest of the 1930s up to our necks in frilly bland lies until the post-WW 2 noirscape found a million ingenious ways to sneak a drink when father's back was turned.
-"Men!
 Men!
 Men!
-How I hate every one of them!"
+Men!
+How I hate every one of them!